-Time Limit 1.
+Time Limit 1 Aggregate of the item(a) by the Manager of Manager 1.
 Announcement of the item(s) by the Manager or Mayor.
 Unlimited 2.
 Swearing in of witnesses.
 Unlimited 3.
 Disclosure by Council of ex parte communications.
 Unlimited 4.
 Presentation by Applicant, including expert witness testimony.
 20 minutes 5.
 Cross-examination of Applicant and expert witnesses by Staff.
 5 minutes 6.
-Questioning of Applicant and its expert witnesses by Council Unlimited and the Village Attorney.
-7. Wellington Staff presentation, including expert witness 20 minutes testimony.
-8. Cross-examination of Staff and expert witnesses by Applicant.
+Questioning of Applicant and its expert witnesses by Council and the Village Attorney.
+Unlimited 7.
+Wellington Staff presentation, including expert witness testimony.
+20 minutes 8.
+Cross-examination of Staff and expert witnesses by Applicant.
 5 minutes 9.
 Questioning of Staff and its expert witnesses by the Council and Village Attorney.
 Unlimited 10.
 Interested Party presentation, including any expert witness testimony.
 10 minutes 11.
-Cross-examination of Interested Party and its expert witnesses by Applicant and Staff.
+Cross-examination and/or Rebuttal of Interested Party and its expert witnesses by Applicant and Staff, which shall occur immediately after their comments are made.
 5 minutes 12.
 Questioning of Interested Party and its expert witnesses by the Council and Village Attorney Unlimited 13.
 Comments from members of the public.
 3 minutes per speaker 14.
-Cross-examination of members of the public by Applicant and 2 minutes Staff, which shall occur immediately after their comments are made. per party 15.
+Cross-examination of members of the public by Applicant and Staff, which shall occur immediately after their comments are made.
+2 minutes per party 15.
 Final arguments by Applicant.
 5 minutes 16.
-Final questions from the Council, which then closes the evidence.
-Unlimited 17.
-Deliberations and disposition by Council.
+Final questions from the Council to Applicant, Staff, Interested Unlimited

+Parties, and/or members of the public, which then closes the evidence.
+17. Deliberations and disposition by Council.
 The Council may adjourn the proceedings to further deliberate, consider additional evidence, or request that the Village Attorney prepare and bring back for consideration a final order based on their deliberations.
 The Council may move to approve, approve with conditions, or deny without any further delay.
 Unlimited

-The Council may, in its discretion, provide an Applicant with additional time for its presentation based on the number of applications being presented and/or the complexity of the application(s).
+^{}The Council may, in its discretion, modify the order of presentation.
+The Council also may, in its discretion, provide an Applicant with additional time for its presentation based on the number of applications being presented and/or the complexity of the application(s).